espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 When power management is enabled (i.e., :ref:`CONFIG_PM_ENABLE` is on), the system will adjust the PLL and APB frequency before going into Light-sleep, thus potentially changing the period of an MCPWM timers' counting step and leading to inaccurate time-keeping.

 However, the driver can prevent the system from changing APB frequency by acquiring a power management lock of type :cpp:enumerator:`ESP_PM_APB_FREQ_MAX`.
-Whenever the driver creates an MCPWM timer instance that has selected :cpp:enumerator:`MCPWM_TIMER_CLK_SRC_PLL160M` as its clock source, the driver will guarantee that the power management lock is acquired when enabling the timer by :cpp:func:`mcpwm_timer_enable`.
+Whenever the driver creates an MCPWM timer instance that has selected :cpp:enumerator:`MCPWM_TIMER_CLK_SRC_PLL160M` as its clock source, the driver guarantees that the power management lock is acquired when enabling the timer by :cpp:func:`mcpwm_timer_enable`.
 On the contrary, the driver releases the lock when :cpp:func:`mcpwm_timer_disable` is called for that timer.

-Likewise, whenever the driver creates an MCPWM capture timer instance that has selected :cpp:enumerator:`MCPWM_CAPTURE_CLK_SRC_APB` as its clock source, the driver will guarantee that the power management lock is acquired when enabling the timer by :cpp:func:`mcpwm_capture_timer_enable`.
-And will release the lock in  :cpp:func:`mcpwm_capture_timer_disable`.
+Likewise, whenever the driver creates an MCPWM capture timer instance that has selected :cpp:enumerator:`MCPWM_CAPTURE_CLK_SRC_APB` as its clock source, the driver guarantees that the power management lock is acquired when enabling the timer by :cpp:func:`mcpwm_capture_timer_enable`.
+And releases the lock in  :cpp:func:`mcpwm_capture_timer_disable`.

 .. _mcpwm-iram-safe: